dwinchell/bld-book/content/drafts/draft-14-ravens-speech.md

 "And here she is now!"
 Grant said, gesturing grandly as Raven stepped into earshot.
 "The fearless diver herself.
 Raven, I’d like you to meet Dr. Annabelle Haldane, Chair of the Department of Chemistry at Yale."

-Dr. Keating extended a hand, her warm smile contrasting with the sharpness of her tailored gown.
+Dr. Haldane extended a hand, her warm smile contrasting with the sharpness of her tailored gown.
 "It’s a pleasure, Raven.
 Your father has been telling me all about your exploits."

 Raven shook her hand, feeling the firm grip of someone who commanded her field.
 "All good things, I hope."